qorg11/kill9/harmful/software/javascript.md

 outside the Chromium browser.
 Meaning that node is just a part of chromium with marketing)

+# Syntax
+The syntax was written by a gorilla, it uses camelCase, (I don't like it, but well, i can live with it).

+for example, `in JS you do document.getElementById("foobar");` I guess this is ok, but like I said, this was written by a monkey, becuase then we have functions: `XMLHttpRequest` <-- What the hell?
+Why is XML capitalized, but Http isn't?
+A good language, let's say, C, would have done it like this: `xml_http_request`; (which is saner) or `XML_http_request()` if you use the weird OpenSSL functions names lol

 # Electron

 Electron is what happens when you hire web developers but you gotta